Get started with Microsoft Teams for remote learning

 - Parents and guardians can also go to our Parent Support Page for help with remote learning.

 Don't miss the March 4, 2020 blog, How schools can ramp up remote learning programs quickly with Microsoft Teams.

 Learning online can be just as personal, engaging and socially connected as learning in a classroom.
 Students and educators can stay in touch and help each other using conversations, and can feel like they are meeting in person using live meetings.
 Educators can track student progress in their daily work using Assignments.
 No one needs to feel out of touch.
 Many students who learn online say they feel they have more of a voice, and they feel more connected to their educators and peers than they did in the classroom.
 And, just like in a classroom, educators can use the apps and functions of Teams to support how they work best.

 Microsoft Teams is a digital hub that brings conversations, content, assignments, and apps together in one place, letting educators create vibrant learning environments.
 Build collaborative classrooms, connect in professional learning communities, and connect with colleagues – all from a single experience.

 Within Teams, educators can quickly converse with students, share files and websites, create a OneNote Class Notebook, and distribute and grade assignments.
 Built-in OneNote Class Notebooks and end-to-end assignment management allow educators to organize interactive lessons and provide effective and timely feedback.
-School administrators and staff can stay up-to-date and collaborate using Staff Teams for announcements and topical conversations.
+Educational institute administrators and staff can stay up-to-date and collaborate using Staff Teams for announcements and topical conversations.
 Educators can share instructional material using Professional Learning Communities.